pat7536/Codex/README.md

 2. Enable the **Google** provider under **Build → Authentication → Sign-in method**.
 3. Enable **Cloud Firestore** (production or test mode works).
 4. Copy your Firebase web app configuration and replace **every** placeholder value inside `index.html` where `window.PANTRYPAL_FIREBASE_CONFIG` is defined.
 PantryPal keeps the sign-in button disabled while any placeholder value remains so you can spot misconfiguration quickly.
+5. Run the app from an `http://` or `https://` origin—Firebase blocks Google sign-in on `file://` URLs.
+The quickest path is `npx serve` (or any static file server) from the project folder and then visiting `http://localhost:3000`.
-5. Add each domain you use to open PantryPal (including `localhost` for local testing) under **Authentication → Settings → Authorized domains** so the Google popup is allowed to load.
+6. Add each domain you use to open PantryPal (including `localhost` for local testing) under **Authentication → Settings → Authorized domains** so the Google popup or redirect is allowed to load.
-6. Reload the app.
+7. Reload the app.
 The "Sign in with Google" button should now start the sign-in flow and recipes will sync via Firestore.
 If something still fails, the app now surfaces a helpful error explaining what to fix.

 When no Firebase configuration is supplied, PantryPal falls back to storing recipes locally so the experience still works offline.